 Neither women who place children for adoption nor women who terminate their pregnancies became pregnant by themselves.
 And most lack/ed adequate support from their sexual partners, regardless of which process they pursue/d.

-Closing abortion clinics won’t de-legalize the morning-after-pill.
+Closing abortion clinics won’t automatically de-legalize the morning-after-pill.
 Denying women the means to choose abortion doesn’t ensure that adoption will become more popular.
 Banning adoptee rights doesn’t ensure that more women will choose not to abort.
 (If you’re scratching your head trying to make sense of this paragraph, there’s one Texas senator with a pixie hair cut and an axe to grind who’d love to persuade you of this bias.)

 Speaking for Our Agency

 At Abrazo, we do get calls from females trying to decide between aborting and carrying a pregnancy to term and placing the baby for adoption.
+We don’t advocate for abortion because we believe unapologetically in the potential of adoption.

 Adoption enables children to be cared for in homes that truly want them.
 Our adopting parents have undergone great scrutiny in order to become parents intentionally.